minibolt-guide/minibolt/guide/system/security.md

 session required                        pam_limits.so
 ```

-## Monitoring auth logs
+## Monitoring authentication logs

-You can monitor authentication general logs in your system in real-time
+* You can monitor authentication general logs in your system in real-time

   ```sh
   $ sudo tail -f /var/log/auth.log